-The Intelligent Transportation Systems (ITS) program was established to meet the funding needs of ITS/ technology-related projects in Kansas.
-The funding is available to apply technology such as advanced sensor, computer, electronics, and communications and management strategies to increase the safety and efficiency of the transportation system.
+The Intelligent Transportation Systems (ITS) program funding was established to promote ITS technology in Kansas.
+ITS funding is used to install technology such as advanced sensors, electronics such as cameras and signs, as well as to improve and establish communications systems and management strategies to increase the safety and efficiency of the transportation system.
 As such, the projects developed under this subcategory assist KDOT in reaching their safety performance targets.
-The funding is available to both state and local agencies and is not necessarily limited to agencies that are transportation oriented.
-ITS applications are widespread with applicants from urban areas, rural areas, transit, and commercial vehicle operations, and funding consideration is given to all areas.